TerrayTM/pytimize/README.md

 Example
 -------
-The following shows a code snippet for constructing a linear program and solving it.
+The following shows a code snippet for constructing a linear program and solving it with two phase simplex.
 For more detailed examples, please see `pytimize/examples`.
 ```python
 >>> from pytimize.programs import LinearProgram
 >>> import numpy as np